USING DSPSOUND ARCHIVESHARE

 Click "Save composition".

-You can also save a soundfile, and you need to selct the one you want to save first by clicking on it.
+You can also save a soundfile by itself, and you need to select the one you want to save first by clicking on it.

 And you can save you composition as a diskfile by choosing "Mix to disk".

-You can also save your work on an external medium such as cassette, DAT, minidisk, etc.), by hooking the recording device up to the soundcard in the machine and recording while you are playing back your work.
+You can also save your work on an external analog or digital recorder, by hooking the recording device up to the soundcard in the machine and recording while you are playing back your work.

 Comments and Problems

-We are interested in comments, ideas and eventual problems that you need help to solve.
-You can send us all this to this email-address: notam-dsp@notam02.no
+We are interested in comments, ideas and also problems that you need help to resolve.
+You can send mail to this address: notam-dsp@notam02.no